trivechain/triveasset-protocol/docs/Data-Storage-Methods.md

 # Data storage on the blockchain

-There are several ways to store data on top of the Bitcoin blockchain.
+There are several ways to store data on top of the Bitcoin based blockchain.
 #### Value
 Encode data in the number of satoshis being sent to an address.